sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query-group.md

 - To meet the LLM's token limit for input, Sensible splits the document into equal-sized, overlapping chunks.
 - Sensible scores each chunk by its similarity to either the `description` in the first query field in the group, or by or the `chunkScoringText` parameters.
 Sensible scores each chunk using the OpenAPI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them into "context".
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
 If you set chunk-related parameters that cause the context to exceed the LLM's token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
-- Sensible creates a full prompt for the LLM (GPT-3.5 Turbo) that includes the chunks, page hinting data, and your prompts.
+- Sensible creates a full prompt for the LLM (GPT-3.5 Turbo) that includes the chunks, page hinting data, and your prompts in the group.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).

 How location highlighting works
 ---